dbt-labs/hope_watson_sandbox/dbt_platform_job_orchestration/README.md

 This folder contains lightweight tooling for orchestrating **dbt platform jobs** using the dbt Platform API.
 It supports running job groups, filtering by naming patterns, and triggering jobs either synchronously or fire-and-forget.
 Configuration stays simple, and schedulers like Control-M can call the script directly.

+Additionally, there is an audit script to ensure model tags and job names match.

 ---

 ## Files